"I am convinced that when women are empowered, families and society also thrive."

 Akaishi: Can you tell us about the social barriers women face?

-Shimizu: In society, there are often attitudes like "Can women really work?"
-Additionally, at home, partners may say things like "Women should just stay quiet and do housework," and such cases are still prevalent, which I perceive as societal barriers.
+Mr. Shimizu: In society, there are still attitudes like "Can women really work?" and at home, some partners might say, "Women should just stay quiet and do housework."
+These are still prevalent and are seen as social barriers.

-As a result, many women face significant mental and economic challenges due to being viewed differently by society and their families.
+As a result, many women face significant mental and economic challenges due to these differing perceptions from society and family.

 Akaishi: What have you felt while supporting women?

-Shimizu: In supporting over 1,000 women, I feel that women's potential is limitless.
+Mr. Shimizu: Through supporting over 1,000 women, I've realized that women's potential is limitless.

-To create a flow where families, men, and society become energized, it's essential to have an environment where women can live as their true selves.
+To create a flow where families, men, and society become vibrant, it's essential to have an environment where women can live as themselves.

-However, it is also true that many women in Japan are economically and mentally cornered due to regional and wealth disparities.
+However, the reality in Japan is that many women are still economically and mentally cornered due to regional and wealth disparities.

-For these women, we aim to expand Re:che as a third place where they can always return.
+For these women, we want to expand Re:che as a third place they can always return to.

 1-2.
 Promoting Women's Independence with the "Re:seller" Value

-However, we define "Re:seller" as a way of resolving the social issue of product waste by selling unwanted items cheaply through e-commerce sites or purchasing and selling items that were destined for disposal, thereby enriching oneself as a result.
+However, we define "Re:seller" as a way to solve the social issue of product waste by selling unwanted items cheaply through e-commerce or buying and selling items destined for disposal, enriching oneself as a result.

-Our ability to source products that other companies cannot handle is thanks to the companies that agree with our philosophy.
+We can source products that other companies can't because of the support from companies that agree with our philosophy.

 2. Who is Shou Shimizu?

-In college, he studied "family sociology," which explores the formation of families and human behavior.
-He then joined a bridal company to support the happiness of families, helping over 20,000 couples embark on their new journeys each year.
+In college, he studied "family sociology," focusing on family dynamics and human behavior.
+He joined a bridal company to contribute to family happiness, supporting over 20,000 couples annually.

-Driven by the desire to support families beyond marriage, he ventured into entrepreneurship.
-However, this path led to a series of events that continue to shape Shimizu's journey.
+His desire to support families beyond marriage led him to entrepreneurship.
+However, this journey was filled with events that continue to shape his roots.

 2-1.
 Career and Achievements